$C^*$-algebraic drawings of dendroidal sets: Dendroidal Sets

 The category of simplicial sets, denoted by $\sset$, is the category of $\Set$-valued presheaves on the category of simplices $\Delta$, i.e., $\Fun(\Delta^\op,\Set)$.
-Similarly, the category of dendroidal sets, denoted by $\dset$, is the category of $\Set$-valued presheaves on the category of trees $\Omega$, i.e., $\Fun(\Omega^\op,\Set)$.
-There is a fully faithful functor $i:\Delta\mono\Omega$ leading to an adjunction $\adj{i_!}{\sset}{\dset}{i^*}$ and hence the category of dendroidal sets is a generalization of that of simplicial sets.
+The notion of a morphism between trees is described in subsection \ref{facDeg}, and this allows us to define a category $\Omega$ of trees.
+Then, in analogy with simplicial sets, we define dendroidal sets to be $\dset=\Fun(\Omega^\op,\Set)$, the category of $\Set$-valued presheaves on $\Omega$.
+It will be clear from the definition of the objects and the morphisms of $\Omega$ that it can be viewed as a full subcategory of the category of symmetric coloured operads.
+There is a fully faithful functor $i:\Delta\mono\Omega$ leading to an adjunction $\adj{i_!}{\sset}{\dset}{i^*}$.
+The functor $i_!$ is fully faithful and hence the category of dendroidal sets is a generalization of that of simplicial sets.
 Since $\dset=\Fun(\Omega^\op,\Set)$ it suffices to describe the category $\Omega$.
 The objects of $\Omega$ are non-planar rooted trees as described above.
 Note that in a {\em planar} rooted tree the incoming edges at each vertex have a prescribed linear ordering, which does not exist in a non-planar rooted tree.
 Hence each such planar (resp. non-planar) rooted tree generates a non-symmetric (resp. symmetric) coloured operad $\Omega[T]$.
 The set of morphisms $\Omega(S,T)$ between two non-planar rooted trees $S,T$ is by definition the set of coloured operad maps between $\Omega[S]$ to $\Omega[T]$.
 Thus by construction $\Omega$ is the full subcategory of the category of symmetric coloured operads spanned by the objects of the form $\Omega[T]$.
 The colours of the operad $\Omega[T]$ correspond to the edges of $T$ and a morphism between such operads is completely determined by its effect on colours.
 Each vertex $v$ of a tree $T$ with outgoing edge $e$ and a labelling of the incoming edges $e_1,\cdots, e_n$ defines an operation $v\in\Omega[T](e_1,\cdots, e_n; e)$.
 Consider the non-planar rooted tree $T$

 \beq \xymatrix{ & & & *{\,}\ar@{-}[dr]_{l_1} & & *{\,}\ar@{-}[dl]^{l_2}\\ & & *{\bullet}\ar@{-}[dr]_{e_{1}}\ar@{}|{\,\,\,\,\,\,\,\,\,\, v} & & *{\bullet}\ar@{-}[dl]^{e_{2}}\ar@{}|{\,\,\,\,\,\,\,\,\,\, w}\\ & & & *{\bullet}\ar@{-}[d]^r\ar@{}|{\,\,\,\,\,\,\,\,\,\, x}\\ & & & *{\,} \ar@{}|{\,\,\,\,\,\,\,\,\,\, .}} \eeq The operad $\Omega[T]$ that it generates has five colours $l_1,l_2,e_1,e_2,$ and $r$.
 The generating operations are $v\in\Omega[T](;e_1)$, $w\in\Omega[T](l_1,l_2;e_2)$, and $x\in\Omega[T](e_1,e_2;r)$.
 There are also operations that arise from the action of the symmetric group in the non-planar case.
 For instance, if $\sigma\in\Sigma_2$, then $w\circ \sigma\in\Omega[T](l_2,l_1;e_2)$ is another operation.
 There are also the unit operations $1_{l_1},1_{l_2},1_{e_1},1_{e_2},$ and $1_r$ and compositions like $x\circ_2 w\in\Omega[T](e_1,l_1,l_2;r)$.
 We refrain from documenting a complete list of all operations and the relations they satisfy that the reader can herself/himself reproduce from the above diagram.
 Instead, we turn towards a more concrete (and pictorial) description of the morphisms in $\Omega$ that will be needed later.